FedKLPR: KL-Guided Pruning-Aware Federated Learning for Person Re-Identification: Abstract

 \section{Abstract}

-Person re-identification (Re-ID) is a fundamental task in intelligent surveillance and public safety.
-Federated learning (FL) offers a privacy-preserving solution by enabling collaborative model training without centralized data collection.
-However, applying FL to real-world re-ID systems faces two major challenges: statistical heterogeneity across clients due to non-IID data distributions, and substantial communication overhead caused by frequent transmission of large-scale models.
-To address these issues, we propose FedKLPR, a lightweight and communication-efficient federated learning framework for person re-identification.
-FedKLPR introduces four key components.
-First, the KL-Divergence Regularization Loss (KLL) constrains local models by minimizing the divergence from the global feature distribution, effectively mitigating the effects of statistical heterogeneity and improving convergence stability under non-IID conditions.
-Secondly, KL-Divergence-Prune Weighted Aggregation (KLPWA) integrates pruning ratio and distributional similarity into the aggregation process, thereby improving the robustness of the global model while significantly reducing communication overhead.
-Furthermore, sparse Activation Skipping (SAS) mitigates the dilution of critical parameters during the aggregation of pruned client models by excluding zero-valued weights from the update process.
-Finally, Cross-Round Recovery (CRR) introduces a dynamic pruning control mechanism that halts pruning when necessary, enabling deeper compression while maintaining model accuracy.
-Experimental results on eight benchmark datasets demonstrate that FedKLPR achieves significant communication reduction.
-Compared with the state-of-the-art, FedKLPR reduces 33\%-38\% communication cost on ResNet-50 and 20\%-40\% communication cost on ResNet-34, while maintaining model accuracy within 1\% degradation.
+Person re-identification (re-ID) is a fundamental task in intelligent surveillance and public safety.
+Federated learning (FL) provides a privacy-preserving paradigm for collaborative model training without centralized data collection.
+However, deploying FL in real-world re-ID systems remains challenging due to statistical heterogeneity caused by non-IID client data and the substantial communication overhead incurred by frequent transmission of large-scale models.
+To address these challenges, we propose FedKLPR, a lightweight and communication-efficient federated learning framework for person re-ID.
+FedKLPR consists of three key components.
+First, KL-Divergence-Guided training, including the KL-Divergence Regularization Loss (KLL) and KL-Divergence-aggregation Weight (KLAW), is introduced to mitigate statistical heterogeneity and improve convergence stability under non-IID settings.
+Second, unstructured pruning is incorporated to reduce communication overhead, and the Pruning-ratio-aggregation Weight (PRAW) is proposed to measure the relative importance of client parameters after pruning.
+Together with KLAW, PRAW forms KL-Divergence-Prune Weighted Aggregation (KLPWA), enabling effective aggregation of pruned local models under heterogeneous data distributions.
+Third, Cross-Round Recovery (CRR) adaptively controls pruning across communication rounds to prevent excessive compression and preserve model accuracy.
+Experiments on eight benchmark datasets demonstrate that FedKLPR achieves substantial communication savings while maintaining competitive accuracy.
+Compared with state-of-the-art methods, FedKLPR reduces communication cost by 40\%--42\% on ResNet-50 while achieving better overall performance.